ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Optionally, the Key Distribution Response MAY contain the following parameters, which, if included, MUST have the corresponding values:

 * 'profile', with value an identifier that MUST be used to uniquely identify itself.
-The identifier MUST be registered in the ACE Groupcomm Profile Registry.
+The identifier MUST be registered in the "ACE Groupcomm Profile" Registry.

+* 'exp', with value the expiration time of the keying material for the group communication, encoded as a CBOR unsigned integer or floating-point number.

 * 'pub\_keys', may only be present if 'get\_pub\_keys' was present in the Key Distribution Request; this parameter is a COSE\_KeySet (see {{RFC8152}}), which contains the public keys of all the members of the group.